DUNE/dunedb/docs/notes.md

 	- Add tags to test and workflows
 	- For tests, valid tags should include component types

-# Feature:
-	- Try to better translate Workflow Form components into output Test Form components when auto-generating the Tests
-	- Attempt Component form auto-creation (Do this after I've split the component forms)

 # Backend:
 	- Break the Component form into multiple subforms for convenience when editing.
 	-  This will also make it easier to allow auto-generated schema for new component types.
 	- But this means I'll have to change schema so that data.type is no longer used, just a root-level type.
 This shouldn't be a problem; v4 schema already requires it.

+# Feature:
+	- Attempt Component form auto-creation (Do this after I've split the component forms)

 # Feature: